IBM-Cloud/ansible-collection-ibm/docs/ibm_compute_user.rst

     Tags set for the resources

+  address1 (True, str, None)
+    (Required for new resource) Address info of the user

+  address2 (False, str, None)
+    Address info of the user

+  permissions (False, list, None)
+    set of persmissions assigned for the user

+  api_key (False, str, None)
+    API key for the user

+  first_name (True, str, None)
+    (Required for new resource) First name of the user

   company_name (True, str, None)
     (Required for new resource) comapany name

+  user_status (False, str, ACTIVE)
+    user status info

+  city (True, str, None)
+    (Required for new resource) City name

-  email (True, str, None)
+  state_ (True, str, None)
-    (Required for new resource) email address of the user
+    (Required for new resource) Satate name

   country (True, str, None)
     (Required for new resource) Country name

-  timezone (True, str, None)
-    (Required for new resource) time zone info

   has_api_key (False, bool, False)
     API Key info of the user

+  username (False, str, None)
+    user name

   last_name (True, str, None)
     (Required for new resource) Last name of the user

-  permissions (False, list, None)
-    set of persmissions assigned for the user

-  address2 (False, str, None)
-    Address info of the user

-  first_name (True, str, None)
+  email (True, str, None)
-    (Required for new resource) First name of the user
+    (Required for new resource) email address of the user

-  city (True, str, None)
-    (Required for new resource) City name

-  user_status (False, str, ACTIVE)
-    user status info

-  api_key (False, str, None)
-    API key for the user

-  username (False, str, None)
-    user name

   id (False, str, None)